Photo:Hinton1994 [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], from Wikimedia Commons

 Whitesnake was first formed in 1978 after David Coverdale had left the band Deep Purple.
-The original lineup consisted of David Coverdale, Micky Moody, Neil Murray Bernie Marsden, David Dowlewith and Brian Johnston.
+The original lineup consisted of David Coverdale, Micky Moody, Neil Murray Bernie Marsden, David Dowlewith, and Brian Johnston.
 The band’s first official release was an EP entitled Snakebite.
-The band’s first full length album was entitled Trouble
+The band’s first full-length album was entitled Trouble which was also released in 1978.
+That album was followed up with the record Lovehunter which featured a very controversial cover that most male rock fans didn’t seem to mind.

-.
+After the release of Lovehunter, the band would release ten more albums.
+Their most recent album was released in 2015 entitled The Purple Album.
 A new album that has been delayed for the past years is due to be released in 2019 entitled Flesh & Blood.

 Our top 10 Whitesnake songs list takes a look at the entire catalog of Whitesnake songs from 1978 to 2015.
 It’s tough to pick only ten from a band that has been recording music for forty years, but that is what makes this so much fun to do.

-# 10 – Wine, Women an Song
+# 10 – Wine, Women And Song

 We start out our Top 10 Whitesnake songs list with a song from the band’s 1981 album Come an’ Get It.
 This great blues track was driven by the fantastic piano playing of Jon Lord who was one of the founding members of Deep Purple.
 Also on board from Deep Purple was Ian Paice on drums.
-Rounding out the band on this blues rocker was Philip Neil Murray on bass who had played and toured with bands such as Black Sabbath, Queen, Peter Green and many others.
+Rounding out the band on this blues rocker was Philip Neil Murray on bass who had played and toured with bands such as Black Sabbath, Queen, Peter Green, and many others.

-The guitars on the track were manned by Bernard John Marsden who was also responsible for co-writing amany of Whitesnake’s most successful records and Michael Joseph Moody who has played with just about everybody in the music business including Eric Clapton and Alice Cooper.
+The guitars on the track were manned by Bernard John Marsden who was also responsible for co-writing many of Whitesnake’s most successful records and Michael Joseph Moody who has played with just about everybody in the music business including Eric Clapton and Alice Cooper.
 A talented group of musicians playing their hearts out makes this a perfect introduction to the band Whitesnake.

 # 9 – Take Me With You

-“Take Me With You,” was released on Whitesnake’s first full length album entitled Trouble.
+“Take Me With You,” was released on Whitesnake’s first full-length album entitled Trouble.
 The album was released in 1978.
 “Take Me With You,” was the opening track on the album.
 The song was written by Whitesnake vocalist David Coverdale and guitarist Micky Moody.

 # 8 – Slide It In

 Continuing with our top 10 Whitesnake songs list we turn to the title track of Whitesnake’s 1984 album Slide It In.
-After the band had such extreme success with the 1987 Whitesnake album, Slide It In
+After the band had such extreme success with the 1987 Whitesnake album, Slide It In was re-released in 1988.
+Interestingly, the UK release of the album when compared to the US release sound very different as two different mixes were used on both releases.

 # 7 – Is This Love

-The great Whitesnake song “Is This Love,” was the follow up single to the break out smash “Here I Go Again.”
-And once again, the video showcased David Coverdale’s girlfriend at the time Tawny Kitten.
+The great Whitesnake song “Is This Love,” was the follow-up single to the break-out smash “Here I Go Again.”
+And once again, the video showcased David Coverdale’s girlfriend at the time, Tawny Kitten.
 It was a big hit fueled by the video and the previous song’s success.
 The song hit number one in the U.K. and number two in the United States.

 # 6 – Love Will Set You Free

 In 2011, David Coverdale and his Whitesnake brand released the album Forevermore.
 The album featured none of the original members of Whitesnake.
-However the album was loaded with great rocking tracks.
+However, the album was loaded with great rocking tracks.
 Our favorite was the smoking Whitesnake song “Love Will Set You Free.”

 # 5 – Cryin In The Rain

 Most longtime Whitesnake fans enjoy the original versions of those Whitesnake songs that were re-recorded in 1987 for the Whitesnake album.
-The original version of “Crying In The Rain,” which we liked better, appeared on the Saints & Sinners
+The original version of “Crying In The Rain,” which we liked better, appeared on the Saints & Sinners album.
+The record was released in 1982.
+The album also featured the original version of “Here I Go Again.”
+It’s interesting to compare this album against the 1987 record.

 # 4 – Judgement Day